KenNewcomb/SneakerCrypt/README.md

    UPDATE: A key this size will take significantly longer to generate on most platforms.
    This option will be left for the user to decide.

-3. GUI?

-   I am currently looking into WebSockets for developing a web interface.
+3. What kind of user interface will be available?

+   A Node.JS/Socket.IO web based interface will be used.

 ### Project Updates:
++ 08/11/2014 - Server/Client functionality in progress.
-+ 08/01/2014 - Database development in progress
++ 08/01/2014 - Database development in progress.
-+ 07/30/2014 - Started front-end interface development
++ 07/30/2014 - Started front-end interface development.
 + 07/30/2014 - Working encryption/decryption.